Outlier Removal Techniques with ECG Signals

-The ECG signal used in this example is from the biomedical database MIT-BIH Arrhythmia Database The signal has a sampling frequency of 360 Hz.
+The ECG signal used in this example is taken from the MIT-BIH Arrythmia Database.
+The signal is sampled at 360 Hz.
 The signal was shifted and scaled to convert it from the raw 12-bit ADC values to real-world values.

 For more information on ECG signals, please see the example Real-Time ECG QRS Detection.

 First, create a stream from the ECG signal using the dsp.MatFileReader.
 Next, create a scope to visualize the raw and filtered signals.

 Fs = 360; frameSize = 500; fileName = 'ecgsig.mat'; winLen = 13; % Window length for the filters. fileReader = dsp.MatFileReader('Filename',fileName, ...
 'VariableName','ecgsig','SamplesPerFrame',frameSize); scope = dsp.TimeScope('SampleRate',Fs,'TimeSpanOverrunAction','Scroll', ...
 'TimeSpan',2,'YLimits',[-1.5 1.5],'ShowGrid',true, ...
 'NumInputPorts',2,'LayoutDimensions',[2 1]); scope.ActiveDisplay = 1; scope.Title = 'Raw Signal'; scope.ActiveDisplay = 2; scope.Title = 'Filtered Signal';

 The moving average filter calculates a running mean on the specified window length.
 This is a relatively simple calculation compared to the other two filters.
 However, this will smooth both the signal and the outliers.
 This causes the peak in the ECG signal to be smoothed to roughly a third of its original magnitude.